rafaelbalanquet/gatsby-starter-netlify-cms/src/pages/products/index.md

     alt: Coffee beans
     image: /img/BusCom.jpeg
 testimonials:
-  - author: Elisabeth Kaurismäki
+  - author: William Feather
     quote: >-
-      The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+      One of the funny things about the stock market is that every time one person buys, another sells, and both think they are astute.
-  - author: Philipp Trommler
+  - author: Henry Ford
     quote: >-
-      Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
+      It is well enough that people of the nation do not understand our banking and monetary system. for if they did, I believe there would be a revolution before tomorrow morning.
 full_image: /img/jumboprod2.jpg
 pricing:
   heading: What are you giving up?